fabiop/ruby-1.9.3-on-debian-squeeze/README.md

 Description
 ===========

-ruby-1.9.3 on Debian Squeeze
+ruby-1.9.3 on Debian Squeeze with RVM

 ## Platforms

-* Tested only on Debian Squeeze
+* Tested on Debian Squeeze only

 ## Usage